 Across Canada, communities, organizations and health care professionals are addressing this issue through programs, services and research.
 Youth also play an important role in suicide prevention in Canada.
 Youth know the pathways to wellness and life enhancement.
 They lead programs in their communities that support other young people.
 They provide important peer support, formal and informal.
 They are advocates for themselves and their community.

-The Wisdom2Action Vancouver event will bring together community service providers, researchers, educators, policy makers, youth and others who are involved in suicide prevention and support initiatives.
-Emphasis will be on hearing the perspectives of youth-led initiatives and adult-youth co-created programs.
-The event will provide an opportunity to share promising practices to improve services to those affected by suicide.
-Participants will have the opportunity to meet others doing similar work and develop networks to share best and promising innovations.
+The Wisdom2Action Vancouver event brought together community service providers, researchers, educators, policy makers, youth and others who are involved in suicide prevention and support initiatives.
+Emphasis was on hearing the perspectives of youth-led initiatives and adult-youth co-created programs.
+The event provided an opportunity to share promising practices to improve services to those affected by suicide.
+Participants had the opportunity to meet others doing similar work and develop networks to share best and promising innovations.

 In partnership with the Mental Health Commission of Canada, Wisdom2Action is collaborating with Embrace Life Council in Nunavut, the Youth Mental Health Association (YMHA) in British Columbia, and the Canadian Red Cross to host W2A Vancouver: Embrace Life.